BlueOakJS/blueoak-server/docs/express.md

 # Express

-ps-nas is primarily a server for express js applications, and enables the development of express apps through a combination of services, handlers, and middlware.
+sprout-server is primarily a server for express js applications, and enables the development of express apps through a combination of services, handlers, and middlware.

 ### Express JS Service
 The ExpressJS service is responsible for loading express and all the handlers.